 For those who are Christians these are beautiful words to hear.
 As Paul was writing to the Church in Philippi, he really wanted to encourage them.
-No doubt that is why these words made it into an early Christian Hymn, and why they are found in many Christian worship songs today.
+No doubt that is why these words made it into an early Christian Hymn and are found in many Christian worship songs.

 But of course, these words make a big claim.
-It doesn't just say some knees and some tongues but "every knee" and "every tongue".
-We know that this is not the case now, so we can infer from this that Paul is talking about something that will happen in the future.
-And as Christians, Jesus gives us hope, not only for the here and now, but also for whatever the future may hold.
-So let us think about today's sentence of scripture, in light of today's readings.
+It doesn't just say some knees and some tongues but "every".
+We know that this is not the case now, so we know that Paul is talking about something that will happen in the future.
+And as Christians, Jesus gives us hope, not only for the hear and now, but also for whatever the future may hold.

+So let us think about today's sentence of scripture in light of today's readings.